You’ve picked a theme and added some personal touches. It’s time to publish! On WordPress.com, that means a post or a page.

 To upload an image from your computer, click Add New.

-If you click Edit, you’ll be able to give the image a caption and a description, then click Insert to put the image into the post.
+If you click on any image and then Edit, you’ll be able to give the image a caption and a description, then click Insert to put the image into the post.

 Once the image is in your post, you can choose its alignment and adjust its size.
 Click on the image to pull up these options: